alopezt24/terraform-azure-workshop/challenges/05-terraformmodules/README.md

 ## Terraform Plan

-Run `terraform plan` and you should see your linux VM built from your module.
+Run `terraform plan` and you should see your VM built from your module.

 ```sh
 # module.myawesomewindowsvm.azurerm_virtual_machine.main[0] will be created